ITurres/O.P-Project/README.md

 NAVBAR: After giving some color to the navbar,
  I use display flex to position the items on the main axis, then justify content to put a space between my logo and the bulletpoints items (with space-between)

+i will give the logo and the items some padding to left-right so it can separate a bit from the corners.

  now i have to align the items horizontally one next to each other...